zerratar/PapyrusDotNet/README.md

 this is a dll that can be used in your projects, enabling references to previously created scripts.

 > Note: Only .pas files are supported as input ( disassembled .pex files ) <br/>
-> I'm still working on parsing .psc (script source files).
+> I'm still working on parsing .psc (script source files). <br/>

+### Warning
+Keep in mind that the generated PapyrusDotNet.Core.dll does __not__ contain any logic.<br/>
+Which means you can't (absolutely should not) use PapyrusDotNet.Core.dll with PapyrusDotNet.exe to re-generate .pas files.<br/>
+As these .pas files can completely break your scripts, worst case scenario you WILL have to reinstall skyrim completely.

 Other Projects
 ==============

-Most of the other projects are just different tests or planned features.
+Most of the other projects are just different tests or planned features, so don't get sad if they don't work.

 ### PapyrusDotNet.Launcher